ekabaeu/Medical-Chatbot-with-AI/docs/usage.md

    - Session information is associated with your chat
    - No personal identification beyond what you provide

+3. **PDF Security**:
+   - Remove unnecessary personal information from PDFs before upload
+   - Be aware that uploaded PDFs are stored in the database
+   - Password-protected PDFs cannot be processed

 ### Medical Advice Limitations

 **Important Disclaimers:**